 In order to provide moneys which will be available to stabilize the costs to the PSA Signatories of the fluctuations in wholesale power costs or increased costs as a result of (i) shortages or outages of power and energy anticipated to be generated by the Project or (ii) the increase in wholesale power costs to the PSA Signatories for the purchase of power and energy prior to the completion and operation of the Project, there shall be transferred and deposited into the Rate Stabilization Fund, from the Revenue Fund, in as nearly equal monthly deposits as practicable, the amount recommended by an Independent Consultant and set forth in the Annual Budget of Issuer.
 Balances at any time on deposit in said Rate Stabilization Fund may be expended by the Issuer to stabilize the temporary increases in wholesale power costs, and to the extent not so expended the same shall accumulate in the Rate Stabilization Fund until such time as the amount on deposit in the Rate Stabilization Fund shall equal the Rate Stabilization Requirement, represented either by cash or by the market value of investments, as permitted by the Indenture, and upon the accumulation of an amount equal to the Rate Stabilization Requirement, the monthly transfers from the Revenue Fund may be suspended.
-If and when it shall become necessary to make disbursements from the Rate Stabilization Fund, the monthly transfers and deposits from the Revenue Fund shall be resumed and continued until the amount on deposit in the Rate Stabilization Fund shall be resumed and continued until the amount on deposit from the Revenue Fund shall be resumed and continued until the amount on deposit in the Rate Stabilization Fund, the Rate Stabilization Fund, the Rate Stabilization Fund, the Rate Stabilization Fund, the Rate Stabilization Fund shall be resumed and continued until the amount on deposit in the Rate Stabilization Fund shall be resumed and continued until the amount on deposit in the Rate Stabilization Fund shall be resumed and continued until the amount on depo
+If and when it shall become necessary to make disbursements from the Rate Stabilization Fund, the monthly transfers and deposits from the Revenue Fund shall be resumed and continued until the amount on deposit in the Rate Stabilization Fund shall have been restored to the Rate Stabilization Requirement.